Article Summary

 VPNSecure Cost and Plan Options

-VPNSecure offers a 7-day money-back guarantee right out of the gate.
+VPNSecure offers a 7-day money-back guarantee on their one-year and three-year plans.

 Each package is identical as far as features and total servers offered.
 So the pricing difference just depends on how long you want to prepay.